 You may be unsurprised to hear that a merchant cash advance (MCA) is a financing method that enables merchants to receive cash in advance of sales income.
 That's an overly-simplistic descriptor, of course, but it's a good start.

 A merchant cash advance provides a lump sum to merchants for business expenses, particularly when finances are tight, sales are slow, and merchants can benefit from having extra funds to reinvest in their businesses.
-Particularly helpful for small businesses, MCAs typically have a shorter repayment cycle (24 months or less) and very regular repayments (daily or as a percentage of every sale rather than a monthly amount).
+Especially helpful for small businesses, MCAs typically have a shorter repayment cycle (24 months or less).
+They also have very predictable repayment terms: daily or as a percentage of every sale rather than a monthly amount.

-Merchant cash advances are repaid daily from a percentage of your credit card sales.
+Because merchant cash advances are repaid daily from a percentage of your credit card sales, many small businesses find them much more manageable.
 The deduction is made automatically and settled by your payment processor directly to the lender.
-Rather than a loan, they function as an advance receipt of funds and are repaid from future sales.
+Rather than a loan, they function as an advance receipt of funds and are repaid by future sales.

-The Difference Between Merchant Cash Advances and Loans
+The Difference Between Loans and Merchant Cash Advances

-We’ve mentioned that a merchant cash advance is not a loan.
-Fundamentally they’re much different.
-Let’s look at some key differences between MCAs and traditional loans.
+We've mentioned that a merchant cash advance is not a loan.
+Fundamentally they're much different, both in terms of structuring the exchange of money and your day-to-day repayment obligations.
+Let's look at some key differences between MCAs and traditional loans.

 Long-term loans are exactly as they sound, with a repayment term of five years up to a decade or more.
-These loans have a lengthy application process, requiring a lot of details on your financial and business or sales history.
-Your credit score will also have a significant impact on your assessment for approval, and you’ll likely have to put up collateral to qualify for a long-term loan.
+These loans have a lengthy application process, requiring a lot of details about your financial and business or sales history.
+Your credit score will also have a significant impact on your assessment for approval, and you'll likely have to put up collateral to qualify for this kind of loan.

 As an eCommerce merchant, you're likely in the small business category, and as such, a short-term loan is a more reasonable starting point.
 Short-term loans are typically designed for smaller amounts and are available more immediately than their long-term counterparts.